buptxz/kmFCV/README.md

-# K-fold-m-step Forward Cross-validation (kmFCV)
+# *K*-fold-*m*-step Forward Cross-validation (*km*FCV) for Materials Discovery
-K-fold-m-step forward cross-validation.
-A new approach of evaluating extrapolation performance in materials property prediction.
+*K*-fold-*m*-step forward cross-validation is a new approach of evaluating extrapolation performance in materials property prediction.
+THe standard *k*-fold cross-validation falls short on evaluating the prediction performances of models in screening novel materials with desirable properties, wihch usually lie outside the domain of known materials.
+This project provides a comprehensive benchmarks studies on the extrapolation performances of a variety of prediction models on materials properties.
+Our results show even though current machine learning models can achieve good results when evaluated with standard cross-validation, their extrapolation power is actually very low as shown by our proposed *km*FCV evaluation method and the proposed extrapolation accuracy.

 ##  Prerequisites